SeonMin-L/Modflow-RCW/Readme.txt

  Skin_K: Hydraulic conductivity of the filter layer around each lateral (m/day)
  Skin_Thick: Thickness of the filter layer (m)
  pipe_open: Open area ratio of the pipe (dimensionless, 0–1)
- roughness: Relative roughness of the pipe (dimensionless)
+ roughness: Relative roughness of the pipe (mm)
- B_coefficient: Head loss coefficient representing convergence and frictional loss near the laterals
+ B_coefficient: Head loss coefficient representing convergence and frictional loss near the laterals (mm)

 All values in this file are automatically parsed and used by Radial_Well.py to generate the final MODFLOW 6 drn package input.